smatechnologies/ibm-i-agent-docs/docs/commands-utilities/communicate-opcon.md

 be no Event triggered by OpCon.

-Message Management Parameters can also use this command from the main Event command line if the command\'s JOB( ) parameter names an OpCon job.
-The JOB() parameter can identify the job that issued the message by inserting the Message Management \$-Special variable for the Job ID, like this: JOB(\$IBM JOB ID).
+Message Management Parameters can also use this command from the main Event command line if the command's JOB( ) parameter names an OpCon job.
+The JOB() parameter can identify the job that issued the message by inserting the Message Management $-Special variable for the Job ID, like this: JOB($IBM JOB ID).
 Similarly, Operator Replay Steps could execute the LFEEDBACK command from within the virtual workstation session, even though that secondary job is not the script driver job that OpCon directly started, but only if the JOB( ) parameter identifies